LaurenceHo/quasar-photo-albums/server/README.md

 `PHOTO_USER_PERMISSION_TABLE_NAME` and `DATA_AGGREGATIONS_TABLE_NAME` with the table name you want to use in `.env.example` and modify file name to `.env`.
 When you run `bun run serverless:deploy`, it will use those environment variables to create S3 bucket and tables, so you don't have to create S3 bucket and tables manually.
 Once the S3 bucket and tables are created, you can check them in AWS console.
-You will also need to replace `IMAGEKIT_CDN_URL` with the CloudFront Domain name URL Serverless Framework created for you.
+You will also need to replace `VITE_IMAGEKIT_CDN_URL` with the CloudFront Domain name URL Serverless Framework created for you.

 #### ElectroDB